logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 ###### Add Power search

-Power search requires [additional permissions](/user-guide/archive-and-restore/set-s3-permissions.html#add-power-search-permissions) and an extra charge to operate.
-You'll be able to review and approve the additional costs before restoring your data.
-{:.info-box.note}

 Power search lets you apply a text search directly on your archived data before restoring it, dramatically cutting down the time to restore.
 In addition, Power search allows you to focus on restoring only critical and insightful data.
+It uses scanned data and searches the string inside of that data.

+### Before using Power search:

+* Power search requires [additional permissions](/user-guide/archive-and-restore/set-s3-permissions.html#add-power-search-permissions) to run.
+* Make sure your restore time range is **at least 24 hours**.
+Otherwise, you won't be able to run the Power search.
+* Your archived data time zone is UTC, which might be different than your browser's time zone.
+Take that into consideration when choosing your restore duration.
+* Power search has an [additional charge](https://logz.io/pricing/) based on your current plan.
+You'll be able to review the charge before restoring your account.

-Power search text search supports  `“`, `AND`, `OR`, and `()` operators, but you can’t use nested brackets `(())`.
+To use Power search, enter a text string you'd like to find in your archived logs.
+Power search supports  `“`, `AND`, `OR`, and `()` operators, but you can’t use nested brackets `(())`.

 For example, you can run any of the following searches: